 For this reason, most rehab clinics promote abstinence-based programmes.
 The classical abstinence programme is known as the 12-step programme.
 This programme began life in 1939 when it was conceived by the founders of Alcoholics Anonymous.

-Fast forwarding into the 21st century, the 12-step programme has retained its popularity amongst drug and alcohol rehabs because this programme is still highly effective in helping people avoid relapse.
-However, there also exist many other types of treatments, and most drug and alcohol rehab centres in Ipswich will offer a hybrid approach where many different treatment techniques are mixed together for maximum effectiveness.
+Fast-forwarding into the 21st century, the 12-step programme has retained its popularity amongst drug and alcohol rehabs because this programme is still highly effective in helping people avoid relapse.
+However, there also exist many other types of treatments, and most drug and alcohol rehab centres in Ipswich will offer a hybrid approach where many treatment techniques are mixed together for maximum effectiveness.

 The 12- step programme is summarised below:

 Traditionally, the 12-steps assumed that followers believed in God.
 However, to reflect the fact that many people do not believe in God, the 12-steps have adapted.

 For instance, many 12-step groups now merely require that you believe in a ‘higher power’ that’s external to yourself.
 This higher power could be defined as God, but it could also be defined as your family, your spouse, your passion, your children or your sponsor.

 If you opt to undergo treatment via a private clinic, you will be able to begin your treatment within 24-hours.
 Treatment costs begin at £1,999 for a 7-day programme.
 A 28-day rehab typically costs around £5,000-£10,0000 depending on the clinic you select.

 All clinics must abide by standards set by the Care Quality Commission, so the sole benefit of attending a pricier rehab typically relates to the quality of facilities, and not the quality of treatment.

 At Rehab 4 Addiction, we appreciate the fact that many people visiting this website will be family members of those affected by drug and alcohol addiction.
 If you fall into this category, you will likely benefit from contacting our advisors on 0800 140 4690.